AleksanderMarek/speckle/README.md

 wanted to inspect/adjust the blender scene in a GUI, a separate blender installation is needed.
 Blender can be found at: https://www.blender.org/

+NOTE: Currently using blender 3.4.0, which is compatible with python 3.10.x

 # Using the library

 For more details regarding the project, please visit the wiki pages: